Your Guide to a Sterile Processing Technician Career

 Room for Advancement

-We know you’re looking for a career, not just a job, which means room for advancement over time.
+We know you’re looking for a career (not just a job), which means that there’s plenty of room for advancement over time.
 As a processing technician, you can work your way up to a sterile processing supervisor, which comes with a fairly significant raise.
 According to Glassdoor the average salary for a supervisor is $52,526.
 You can also branch out and become a surgical tech.

 Steps to Becoming a Sterile Processing Technician

-To get started on your way to becoming a sterile processor, you’ll need a high school diploma or GED.
-This allows you to enroll in one of the many community colleges, or technical schools across the country.
+To get started on your way to becoming a sterile processing tech, you’ll need a high school diploma or GED.
+This will make you eligible to enroll in one of the many community colleges or technical schools across the country.

-Program lengths vary but tend to be anywhere from 10 weeks to 2 years, though most are between 4 to 8 months.
+Program lengths vary but they tend to require anywhere from ten weeks to two years, though most are between 4 to 8 months.
 Be sure the school is accredited by an agency recognized by the U.S. Secretary of Education.

-To apply to a sterile processing tech program, you’ll need to submit an application, provide any required admission documents, and possibly take a standardized test (eg. Wonderlic, ACCUPLACER, etc.).
-These entrance exams test an applicant’s competence and showcase the ability to complete coursework and succeed in a program.
+To apply to a SPT program, you’ll need to submit an application, provide the required admission documents, and possibly take a standardized test (e.g. Wonderlic, ACCUPLACER) to showcase your ability to succeed in your future program.

 During the program you’ll study: